BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-04-new-chromecast-project.md

 - **Platform-Specific Needs:** Low-power devices like the Chromecast don't just benefit from lean code—they require it.
 Tailoring the environment specifically for the hardware is often more effective than trying to optimize a shared codebase.

 - **Autonomy Drives Velocity:** Removing the dependency on the main web project's build and deployment cycles did more than just speed up our workflow; it removed the "developer dread" by giving the team full ownership of their release process.
+This is valid for our chromecast team as well as our web team.
+Indeed their validation, homologation and release process don't need to include the Chromecast.

 - **Data-Driven Buy-In:** Highlighting clear KPIs, like the 50% reduction in video join time, made it easy to demonstrate the ROI to stakeholders and justify the time spent on refactoring.